AdobeDocs/workfront-fusion.en/help/workfront-fusion/references/mapping-panel/functions/date-and-time-functions.md

 ### [!UICONTROL parseDate (text; format; [timezone])]

 Use this function when you have a Text value representing a date (such as `12-10-2019 20:30` or `Aug 18, 2019 10:00 AM`) and you want to convert (parse) it to a Date value (a binary machine readable representation).
-For more information, see [Date](../../workfront-fusion/mapping/item-data-types.md#date) and [Text](../../workfront-fusion/mapping/item-data-types.md#text) in the article [Item data types in [!UICONTROL Adobe Workfront Fusion]](../../workfront-fusion/mapping/item-data-types.md).
+For more information, see Date and Text in the article [Item data types in Adobe Workfront Fusion](/help/workfront-fusion/references/mapping-panel/data-types/item-data-types.md).

 #### Parameters

 The second column indicates the expected type.
 If different type is provided, type coercion is applied.
-For more information, see [Type coercion in [!DNL Adobe Workfront Fusion]](../../workfront-fusion/mapping/type-coercion.md).
+For more information, see [Type coercion in [!DNL Adobe Workfront Fusion]](/help/workfront-fusion/references/mapping-panel/data-types/type-coercion.md).

 <table style="table-layout:auto">
  <col>